AriFordsham/GHCWiki/working-conventions/adding-features.md

 We welcome your involvement in making GHC able to do more.
 Here's how to do it.
 Note that proposals for a change to the libraries (including base) should be send to the [ libraries mailinglist](http://haskell.org/haskellwiki/Library_submissions).

-1. Open a ticket.
+1. Open a [ feature request](https://ghc.haskell.org/trac/ghc/newticket?type=feature+request)**ticket** on Trac.
-1. Write down the **specification** of the feature and create a Wiki page for it.
+1. Write down the **specification** of the feature and create a Wiki [page](proposal) for it.
 Specifying before implementing is obviously a good idea; and it makes it possible for others to comment on your design before you invest heavily in building the feature.
 1. Get **feedback** by emailing a suitable list (`ghc-devs` for nitty-gritty GHC internals, `glasgow-haskell-users` for user-visible features).
+Update the specification as needed.
-Often you'll get useful ideas.
-Put a link and a summary of the discussion in the Trac ticket.
+1. Put a link and a **summary** to the discussion in the Trac ticket.
+1. For language extensions, **wait for approval** by GHC HQ.
 1. Follow the instructions for **[contributing a patch](working-conventions/fixing-bugs)**.
 1. Include updates to the **user manual** that documents your feature.
 For features that introduce a new flag, at least two sections need to be updated:

   - The flag reference section in `docs/users-guide/flags.xml` lists all available flags together with a short description.